My name is Hannah. I am 16, and I was diagnosed with Multiple Sclerosis (Relapsing Remitting) on February 15, 2018.

 January 22nd was the day I first realized something was wrong.
 I had just gone on a run the day before, and waking up that morning was terrifying.

 I had woken up with my first flare up, complete and heavy numbness from my waist down.
 I tried my best to not be too paranoid so I brushed it off and told myself it was just my muscles being sore.

-Three days past, no change, and I brought it up to my parents.
+Three days passed, no change, so I brought it up to my parents.
 After that I went to the ER, local doctor, and eventually a neurologist.
 It was there that I scheduled my first MRI scan.
-After about three different scans I went back to hear my results, in hopes of it not being bad.
+After about three different scans, I went back to hear my results, in hopes of it not being bad.

 Anxiously waiting for the doctor to return, he walked through the door and began to tell me what the results were.